sjgosai/boda2/README.md

 pip install --no-cache-dir -r boda2/requirements.txt pip install -e .
 ```

+Properly installing `torch` is highly variable system to system so it wasn't feesible to include in the `requirements.txt`.

 # Colab
 CODA works in Colab notebooks backed with [Custom VMs](https://console.cloud.google.com/marketplace/product/colab-marketplace-image-public/colab).
 We were successful using V100s, but not T4s (tested: Feb 16 2024).
 We partially reproduce two tutorials as examples: